oprypin/crsfml/gitbook/graphics-transform.md

 There are many ways to construct a [Transform]({{book.api}}/Transform.html):

-  * by using the predefined functions for the most common transformations (translation, rotation, scale)
+  * by using the predefined methods for the most common transformations (translation, rotation, scale)
   * by combining two transforms
   * by specifying its 9 elements directly